 What Can I Expect After Treatment?

 If May-Thurner Syndrome is detected early before dangerous blood clots form, outcomes are generally excellent with patients experiencing complete recovery from symptoms.
-During your consultation, Dr. Almeida will discuss any potential side effects, risks or instructions that may apply to you.
+During your consultation, our team will discuss any potential side effects, risks or instructions that may apply to you.